 Whilst there are more tools than ever for travel managers – the question is how can they use them to effectively understand both travellers and their journey?
 According to the panel, one size doesn’t necessarily fit all.
 The tools to support frequent business travellers who love to use technology might not work for the infrequent travellers who needs more of a helping hand with the technical side.
 Companies’ travel policy will now need to accommodate all types of travellers.

 The question on all speakers’ lips was “Will Google take over?”
 With so much access to information Google does seem to corner the market when it comes to travel data.
 Some panelists believed it was about more than just data.
 The growing trend to own the journey rather than own the customer was highlighted throughout the talk.
-This was a delight for travel managers in the audience to hear as they can use a strategy to manage the ever present problem of leakage (what kind of leakage?).
+This was a delight for travel managers in the audience to hear as they can use a strategy to manage the ever present problem of leakage.

 After a fun-filled afternoon, the drinks reception flowed into the Gala Dinner.
 Bestselling author Steve Martin joined the PredictX table for dinner and a magician tried to match the mind-bending content of the thought leadership speeches by bending some spoons.

 Day 2 kicked off with Keesup Choe, PredictX CEO, introducing the keynote presenter Director of Influence at Work and bestselling author Steve Martin.
 He led a fascinating session on the Psychology of Persuasion where small changes in communication can result in substantial changes in their business travellers’ behaviour.

 Keesup had to hotfoot it to his own panel- a primer on Artificial Intelligence (AI) and bots.
 Kessup was accompanied at the panel by: